Board of Education Member Career Guide

 What Is the Projected Job Growth?

-While there’s no specific information from the BLS on Board of Education Members, there is good news in general: the field of instructional coordinators is projected to grow at a rate of 6% between the years 2019 and 2029, which is higher than the overall projected rate of job growth in the United States in the coming decade.
+While there’s no specific information from the U.S. Bureau of Labor Statistics on board of education members, there is good news in general: the field of instructional coordinators is projected to grow at a rate of 10% between the years 2020 and 2030, which is higher than the overall projected rate of job growth in the United States in the coming decade.

 Where Do Board of Education Members Work?